Ben C. Lim

-Limb Ben C. (October 26, 1893 – September 21, 1976) was the Minister of Foreign Affairs of South Korea and President Syngman Rhee's personal secretary.
+Lim Byeong-jik (October 26, 1893 – September 21, 1976), also known as Ben C. Limb, was the Minister of Foreign Affairs of South Korea and President Syngman Rhee's personal secretary.

 Biography

 Korean representatives at the U.N.
 General Assembly in 1954.
 From left, Yang Yoo-chan, Han Pyo-wook, Byun Yeong-tae, and Lim Ben C.

 Lim worked as President Rhee's personal secretary in the United States.
 Rhee appointed Lim to fight for Korean independence.

 As Rhee's secretary in the U.S. committee, he delivered Rhee's personal letter to the minister of the Japanese embassy, demanding that he grant him approval for Korea's independence.
 In 1941, when the Korean Committee in the U.S. was organized, he was elected as one of the executive committee members.
-After Korea's liberation, Rhee returned to Korea, but Im was appointed the president of the U.S. committee.
+After Korea's liberation, Rhee returned to Korea, but Lim was appointed the president of the U.S. committee.
 Upon returning to Korea, he became the second South Korean foreign minister.
 He also worked as the Korean ambassador to the United Nations.